We're all on a quest for the elixir of life.

 Push the salad bowl away and you’re setting yourself up for chronic disease and premature signs of aging.

-Nature has provided us with an abundance of free radical fighters.
+Nature has provided us with plenty of free radical fighters.

 Some are familiar, others not.

-Perhaps the most commonly recognized are vitamin-C, vitamin-E, beta-carotene (the plant form of vitamin-A), and the mineral
+Beta-carotene (the plant form of vitamin-A) and the mineral selenium.

 Move over blueberries, pomegranates, and Merlot!